Lawrence-le/roll-and-go-game/ReadMe.md

 - As a user, I want a <b>start game</b> button so I can start the game when I am ready.
 - As a user, I want a <b>game page</b> after I clicked the start game button so I know the game has started.
 - As a user, during the game I want to see <b>my character name/image shown</b> to indicate my presence.
-- As a user, I want to know whose <b>turn</b> is it to roll the dice.
 - As a user, I want a <b>roll dice button</b> so I can roll the dice.
 - As a user, I want to see what number is rolled <b>(my dice digit)</b>.
 - As a user, I want to see my <b>character/pointer moves</b> along the path.